Natural History: Minnesota's Geology

 Beginning about 1,100 million years ago, intense volcanic activity took place for the following 20 million years along a great continental rift that stretched from the Detroit area, north through Lake Superior and then south to Kansas.
 Much of the molten rock never reached the surface, but solidified underground to form dark-colored, coarse-grained gabbro and diabase.
 Lava that reached the earth's surface cooled in huge overlapping flows, found now along the north shore of Lake Superior mostly as dark-colored basalt.
 Lake Superior agates formed in the cavities left by gas trapped in the cooling lava.
 Sugarloaf Point SNA, on the North Shore, protects a prime example of volcanic formations dating from this period.

 After the rifting and outpouring of lava suddenly stopped, the rift zone continued to sink.
-Flowing water deposited thousands of feet of sandstone along this zone extending from Lake Superior to the Hinkley-Kettle River area, and onward to the Twin Cities.
+Flowing water deposited thousands of feet of sandstone along this zone extending from Lake Superior to the Hinkley and Kettle River areas, and onward to the Twin Cities.

 Post-Precambrian activity (544 - 2 million years ago)